 The ALS research laboratory led by Hande Ozdinler, PhD, opened in October 2008.
 This lab focuses on the motor neurons which reside in the brain and connect with motor neurons in the spinal cord to initiate and control movement.
 These two motor neuron populations progressively degenerate in ALS patients, and therefore require immediate attention.
 Dr. Ozdinler became the first person to label, isolate and culture the corticospinal motor neurons in an effort to understand their requirements for survival.

-Dr. Ozdinler is an Assistant Professor at the Department of Neurology at Northwestern University Feinberg School of Medicine, an affiliated faculty member to the Cognitive Neurology and Alzheimer Research Center, the Robert H. Lurie Comprehensive Cancer Research Center and the Neurobiology Program at the Ann & Robert H. Lurie Children’s Hospital of Chicago.
+Dr. Ozdinler is an Associate Professor at the Department of Neurology at Northwestern University Feinberg School of Medicine, an affiliated faculty member to the Cognitive Neurology and Alzheimer Research Center, the Robert H. Lurie Comprehensive Cancer Research Center and the Neurobiology Program at the Ann & Robert H. Lurie Children’s Hospital of Chicago.
 She believes that solving complex problems require collaborative efforts and multi-disciplinary teams.
 Dr. Ozdinler speaks at neurological conferences around the world and is actively involved in organizing meetings, seminars and symposiums so that leading scientists and clinicians can share their knowledge of ALS research and clinical care.
 Most recently, she organized the annual Les Turner Symposium on ALS and NeuroRepair which celebrated research, patient care and education, which included presenters from premier teaching hospitals in the Chicagoland metropolitan area.

 Share this Page